rubens23/rubens23/README.md

+English:
+# 💫 About me:
+Native Android developer with 2 years of experience and app published on the PlayStore.
+I started studying programming in 2021, but I found the language I wanted to work with in 2022.
+I really like developing applications and it is very rewarding to see something I designed and worked on, takes shape and becomes something useful that can help other people.

+See my portfolio in the pinned repositories section below.

+Português:
 # 💫 Sobre mim:

 Desenvolvedor Android Nativo com 2 anos de experiência e app publicado na PlayStore.
 Comecei a estudar programação em 2021, mas encontrei